bairdj/lm2sql/README.md

 Generate a SQL implementation of your fitted linear model.
+This is currently targeted at TSQL, but may support other dialects in the future.
+This allows predictions to be made directly within the database without needing to query the data into an external R script.
+This package is redundant if you have [R Services](https://docs.microsoft.com/en-us/sql/machine-learning/r/sql-server-r-services?view=sql-server-2016) installed on SQL Server as you can call the R model directly.

 # Example
     model <- lm(mpg ~ cyl + wt, data=mtcars)